openconfig/featureprofiles/feature/bgp/policybase/otg_tests/extcomm_action_test/README.md

   * Generate config for 2 DUT and ATE ports where:
     * DUT port 1 to ATE port 1.
     * DUT port 2 to ATE port 2.
-  * Configure ATE port 1 with a BGP session to DUT port 1.
+  * Configure ATE port 1 with an external type BGP session to DUT port 1.
     * Advertise ipv4 and ipv6 prefixes to DUT port 1 using the following communities:
-      * prefix-set-1 with 2 routes without communities.
+      * prefix-set-1 with 2 ipv6 and 2 ipv4 routes without communities.
-      * prefix-set-2 with 2 routes with communities `[5:5, 6:6 ]`.
+      * prefix-set-2 with 2 ipv6 and 2 ipv4 routes with communities `[5:5, 6:6 ]`.
-      * prefix-set-3 with 2 routes with extended communities `[50:500000, 60:600000]`.
+      * prefix-set-3 with 2 ipv6 and 2 ipv4 routes with extended communities `[50:500000, 60:600000]`.

-* RT-7.8.1 - Validate bgp sessions and traffic
+* RT-7.8.1 - Validate prefixes are propagated by DUT
   * For IPv4 and IPv6 prefixes:
     * Observe received prefixes at ATE port-2.
-  * Generate traffic from ATE port-2 to ATE port-1.
+  * Send traffic from ATE port-2 to all prefix-sets-1,2,3,4.
+    * Verify traffic is received on ATE port 1 for accepted prefixes.
-  * Validate that traffic can be received on ATE port-1 for all installed routes.
+    * Verify traffic is not received on ATE port 1 for rejected prefixes.
+    * Stop traffic

 * RT-7.8.2 - Create policy to set standard community for all routes using OC release 2.x
   * Configure the following community sets on the DUT.